deephealthproject/eddl/README.md

 Please note that EDDL is an ambitious project with few hands on it.
 Our short-term goal is to have an **stable** version with an easy installation over different platforms.
 Our second mid-term goal is to provide a good **coverage** of functionalities.
 And finally, our long-term goal is to improve the **performance** on the different devices.

-> Plans are only good intentions unless they immediately degenerate into hard work
+ *"Plans are only good intentions unless they immediately degenerate into hard work"*

 ## Installation [here](https://salvacarrion.github.io/docseddl/installation/installation.html)